hitoshi-watase/sercrod/docs/reference/directives/websocket.md

 Resolution steps (for both host and element):

-1. Evaluate the `spec` as a Nablla expression in `mode: "attr"`.
+1. Evaluate the `spec` as a Sercrod expression in `mode: "attr"`.

    - Example: `*websocket="wsUrl"` or `*websocket="config.ws"`.

-2. If the expression result is `null` or is exactly the same as the raw string, treat it as a template string and run Nablla’s text expansion:
+2. If the expression result is `null` or is exactly the same as the raw string, treat it as a template string and run Sercrod’s text expansion:

-   - `${expr}` is evaluated like other Nablla template expansions.
+   - `${expr}` is evaluated like other Sercrod template expansions.
    - `%name%` placeholders can also be used and are expanded from the current scope.

 3. Interpret the final value: